 DNS resolution occurs at the most specific scope available, walking up the hierarchy when a zone is not found in a lower scope.
 The cluster is the most specific scope, and Cloud DNS checks it first for a match.

 Scopes also let managed zones and response policies bind to one or more selectors within the same scope (when applicable).
 You can configure a network and a scope to bind in the following ways:

 - Between a GKE cluster and a network

 - Between multiple networks and multiple GKE clusters

 After you bind a managed zone or response policy to a selector, it is visible to clients within the scope.

-To learn how to configure a cluster-scoped Cloud DNS zone, see Configuring a GKE cluster scope.
+To learn how to configure a cluster-scoped Cloud DNS zone, see Configure a GKE cluster scope.

 - To find solutions for common issues that you might encounter when using Cloud DNS, see Troubleshooting.

-- To learn more about Cloud DNS response policies, see Managing response policies and rules.
+- To learn more about Cloud DNS response policies, see Manage response policies and rules.

-- To learn more about zones, see Managing zones.
+- To learn more about zones, see Create, modify, and delete zones.